The live animal exhibit trail and all hiking trails are OPEN every day! Squam Lake Cruises run daily.

 Red Barn

-The Red Barn contains two bathrooms and classroom space.
+The Red Barn contains two bathrooms available for guest use.

 Kirkwood Gardens